|Salary:||£39,313 to £47,148 pa inclusive with potential to progress to £50,614 pa inclusive of London allowance|

 An LSE Fellow is a career development post which allows aspiring academics who are post PhD, or close to PhD completion, the opportunity to gain experience in teaching and research.
 The post-holder will join LSE’s world-leading and vibrant research community in the social sciences.

-Candidates must demonstrate a very good knowledge of current political science research on qualitative methods and working knowledge of the foundations of quantitative methods.
-Candidates should possess excellent written and oral communication and presentation skills; ability to work in close partnership with fellow teachers and to foster an engaging and supportive learning environment; and a commitment to equality and diversity.
-Relevant experience in teaching, managing and contributing to courses, and mentoring students, are desirable.
+Candidates will have completed or be close to completing a PhD in Political Science, Public Policy, or Public Administration by 1 September 2023.
+They will also have a developing research record in Public Policy and/or Public Administration, with clear potential to publish in highly regarded journals in one of these fields.
+They will possess a very good knowledge of Public Policy and/or Public Administration; excellent written and oral communication skills; ability to work in close partnership with fellow teachers and to foster an engaging and supportive learning environment; and a commitment to equality and diversity.
+Relevant experience in teaching, managing courses, and mentoring students, are desirable.

 We offer an occupational pension scheme, generous annual leave and excellent training and development opportunities.

 For further information about the post, please see the how to apply document, job description and the person specification.

 To apply for this post, please click the 'Apply' button above.
 If you have any technical queries with applying on the online system, please use the “contact us” links at the bottom of the LSE Jobs page.

 Should you have any queries about the role, please email firstname.lastname@example.org.

 The closing date for receipt of applications is 23 April 2023 (23.55 UK time).
 Regrettably, we are unable to accept any late applications.